Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Take a wild guess.

-I would say sixty, seventy percent.
+I would say 60, 70%.

 Yeah, it's actually more than that.

-This country is a wash in energy.
+This country is awash in energy.

-Uh there's oil all over the place.
+There's oil all over the place.

 And I think it's admirable in some ways.

-But I mean, given realistically, given that, uh American liberals do not want America to produce any energy.
+But I mean, given realistically, given that, American liberals do not want America to produce any energy, then it becomes a question of who's the least worst person to buy it from.

-So the the choice then is not whether we can have American oil or whether we can have sinister foreign oil.
+So the choice then is not whether we can have American oil or whether we can have sinister foreign oil.

-The choice is between Canadian oil or Hugo Chavez oil, Canadian oil or House of Soud Oil.
+The choice is between Canadian oil or Hugo Chavez oil, Canadian oil or House of Soud oil.

-Uh American liberals don't want that anymore.
+American liberals don't want that anymore.

 And liberals are up in arms about this.

-Well, one reason it is is because you liberals successfully prevented Americans from generating any energy within the United States, and that's simply the way they look at they look at these things, Greg.
+Well, one reason it is, is because you liberals successfully prevented Americans from generating any energy within the United States.

 We have the capacity to be that way.

-It it's just too bad we have slipped.
+It's just too bad we have slipped.

-Twenty fourteen, China is going to replace America as the world's biggest economy, according to some predictions.
+2014, China is going to replace America as the world's biggest economy, according to some predictions.

-Uh China is a resource poor nation.
+China is a resource-poor nation.

 They're already in Africa.